 School Dog - Rua

 This is Rua, our School Dog.
-He started school in January 2019 and we hope that once he is familiar with the school environment, he will be a regular visitor to classrooms and the children will be help to walk him at lunchtimes.
+He started school in January 2019 and is a regular visitor to classrooms, the children help to walk him at lunchtimes.

 The children have taken part in workshops and assemblies run by the Dogs Trust and we also plan to have the Blue Cross in school for more training.
-We are learning how to care for dogs and read their behaviour.
+We learn how to care for dogs and read their behaviour.

 Why did we get a School Dog?

 The value of pet therapy is widely accepted as a powerful aid to communication and motivation.
 Research has shown that companion dogs can improve the well-being of children reducing their anxiety levels by making the school environment happier and a more enjoyable place to be.
 Dogs are a great comfort to children who are upset in any way and in need of calm, consolation, comfort, breathing space or a distraction before being able to tell an adult what has upset them.
 Children can benefit educationally and emotionally; a dog can motivate and encourage their participation, increase their understanding of responsibility, develop empathy and nurturing skills and improve their behaviour and self-esteem.
 Children cannot fail in any way in their relationship with a dog; they do not judge or condemn and offer unconditional affection.
 Children will learn the principles of good pet ownership and be taught how to handle dogs safely and responsibly; they take great enjoyment from interaction with the dog.

 The Leadership Team of St Teresa’s considered the options regarding the possibility of a dog as a school pet in the Autumn term 2018.
 Over a period of several months following this discussion and research, the final decision was taken to introduce a dog to school in January 2019.